 Sheehan Ahmed is an Assistant Teaching Professor of Physics at Rutgers-Newark.
 He received his PhD in Astrophysics at Rutgers University and is one of the lead instructors for the introductory physics course reform using ISLE.

 Patrick Makowski is a Part Time Lecturer in Physics at Rutgers-Newark.
 He is an instructor in the reformed ISLE physics courses and he helped craft the PTL position into a professional development opportunity in ISLE.

 Elif Sendur & Jennie Snow

-Participants in this workshop will be introduced to key principles of hybrid design that create active, collaborative, accessible, and inclusive classrooms.
-Given that all educators had to adapt their pedagogies and practices to online and hybrid modalities during the pandemic, Elif and Jennie see this as a period of innovation that can carry our teaching forward even as we contemplate the “return” to pre-pandemic modalities.
-Rather than abandon the tools, ideas, technologies and frameworks we have developed during this time, they propose to “unpack” these experiences for valuable lessons about how to maximize student engagement.
+Participants in this workshop were introduced to key principles of hybrid design that create active, collaborative, accessible, and inclusive classrooms.
+Given that all educators had to adapt their pedagogies and practices to online and hybrid modalities during the pandemic, Elif and Jennie saw this as a period of innovation that can carry our teaching forward even as we contemplate the “return” to pre-pandemic modalities.
+Rather than abandon the tools, ideas, technologies and frameworks we have developed during this time, they proposed to “unpack” these experiences for valuable lessons about how to maximize student engagement.